MarceloNunes/faiska_server_symfony/README.md

 Don't forget to provide correct database user and password information.
 After you install this Faiska Synfony server, you can test it's services using a generic API client like **Postman**.

-## Learning about the system structure
+## Structure overview

-To understand how this project is structured you may start taking a lokk at the files contained at the following folders/namespaces.
+Here I describe how this *Faiska Server Synfony* implementation is organized, by highlighting some specific namespaces (folders) and which role they play in the project.

 #### [AppBundle/Controller](https://github.com/MarceloNunes/faiska_server_symfony/tree/master/src/AppBundle/Controller)